jack-li-lighting/mu2e-Geant4-Simulation-Sample/README.md

 # Other files
 In the main project folder, GammaEneHistGenerator.py is a Python script to generate RMC spectrum histograms and the file gammaSpectrum.mac used by other macro files.

+Notes folder contains some useful notes of Geant4 or experiment specfic references for beginners, which can be used if interested in.